joekbullard/joekbullard.github.io/content/posts/geotools-clojure-interop.md

 (create-gpkg "output.gpkg")
 ```

-This will create an empty (and currently invalid) GeoPackage called `output.gpkg` in your project root.
-The next post will cover defining the correct GeoPackage system tables.
+This will create an empty (and currently invalid) GeoPackage called `output.gpkg` in your project root - as I continue my Clojure journey I will be revisiting this at a later date.